HEADS-project/training/1.ThingML_Basics/README.md

 ### 1. Hello World!

-The first step of this totorial is a simple Hello Wold example in ThingML.
+The first step of this tutorial is a simple Hello World example in ThingML.
 This examples shows the smallest possible ThingML program.
 It is composed of a "Thing" which defines a component type:

 	thing HelloThing {
 		statechart HelloWorld init Greetings {